-The evolution of curvature perturbation as described by Eq.~(\ref{Eqn: Curvature Perturbation R dot-dot}) is valid for any system of $n$ number of minimally coupled canonical scalar fields, non-canonical scalar fields and barotropic perfect fluids.
-It is evident from Eq.~(\ref{Eqn: Curvature Perturbation R dot-dot}), that in the large $k$ limit, $\mathcal{R}'' \approx -c_{e}^{2}k^2\mathcal{R}$.
-Consequently, in such a multi-field/fluid system, it is the effective speed of sound $c_{e}$, defined in Eq.~(\ref{Eqn: ce2 total in multi filed/fluid}), with which the curvature perturbation $\mathcal{R}$ propagated at small scales, \emph{i.e}.\ at scales $c_{e}k >> aH$.
+The evolution of the curvature perturbation, as described by Eq.~(\ref{Eqn: Curvature Perturbation R dot-dot}), is valid for any system comprising $n$ minimally coupled canonical scalar fields, non-canonical scalar fields, and barotropic perfect fluids.
+It is evident from Eq.~(\ref{Eqn: Curvature Perturbation R dot-dot}) that in the large-$k$ limit, the equation reduces to $\mathcal{R}'' \approx -c_{e}^{2}k^2\mathcal{R}$.
+Consequently, in such a multi-field/fluid system, the curvature perturbation $\mathcal{R}$ propagates with the effective speed of sound $c_{e}$, defined in Eq.~(\ref{Eqn: ce2 total in multi field/fluid}), at small scales, i.e., at scales where $c_{e}k \gg aH$.